MicroWebStacks/astro-big-doc/README.md

 - Mobile layout
 ## Todos
 - root dir from process not reliable use `root_abs()`
+- check potential replacement of scrollspy with intersection Observer API
+- sync with Astro utilities for url resolution and astro image integration
 ## ideas
 - menus
   - ToC auto-expand : open scroll spy, close all others